-You will turn in nine (9) poems that respond to the assigned prompts.
-Seven (7) of them will be workshopped by the class.
+You will turn in ten poems that respond to the assigned prompts.
+The first three will be for me only; poems four through ten will be workshopped.

 Workshop Procedure: Bring copies of your poem for the rest of the class.
 Over the course of the week, please read each poem carefully (at least two times), and mark up the copies with feedback.
 Prepare at least TWO POSITIVE and TWO CRITICAL comments for each poem in a paragraph-like comment at the bottom of the page, and be prepared to share them during workshop.
 Bring these marked-up copies to class on the day of workshop.
 At the end of class, you will return the poems to the poets who wrote them.